ANTH 329 Race and Ethnicity: Sociological and Anthropological Perspectives

 This course uses comparative methods to explore sociological and anthropological understandings of the significance of race, ethnicity, and racism in the United States.
 We will review concepts and theories of race and ethnicity.
 We will examine racialization processes affecting the lived experiences of diverse racial and ethnic groups and racial and ethnic inequalities, ranging from institutional discrimination to implicit bias.
 The course will also explore the pervasive influence of racism as found in domains such as education and the media.
 How we as individuals and groups can create positive change through anti-racist responsibilities and efforts will also be central to the course.
 Significant focus is given to issues of race and racism.

-- Understanding of the ways that the social construction of race and ethnicity has shaped American society and the opportunities available in that society.
+- Demonstrate understanding of ways that the social construction of race, ethnicity, and racism shape American society and differential opportunities available in that society.

-- Writes analytical papers that are informed, well reasoned, and literate at an upper division college level.
+- Integrate and synthesize theoretical and empirical studies of racism through oral presentations and essays that are informed, well-reasoned and literate at an upper division college level.

 Minnesota Transfer Curriculum